Beds & Comfort · Senior dogs

 - Is the bed low enough for your dog to step onto?

-- Is the sleeping area large enough?
+- Is the internal sleeping area large enough?

-- Will the bed fit your room?
+- Will the bed fit your room without blocking walkways?

 - Is your dog's stiffness stable, or should you ask a vet first?